Mayamariaruth/calima/README.md

     * Delete menu items

-As a site user I can access an about page for the restaurant so that I can get more information about the restaurant
+As a site user, I can access an About page for the restaurant so that I can get more information about the restaurant

 - Acceptance Criteria
     * Page accessible from the navigation bar and landing page